 University Hospital Giessen UKGM

-Department of Ophthalmology, Pediatric ophthalmology (113971)
+Department of Adult and Pediatric Ophthalmology (113971)

-Specialized in: ophthalmology
+Specialized in: adult and pediatric ophthalmology

 About the department

-- Age-related macular degeneration
+- Diagnostics and treatment of age-related macular degeneration

 - Cataract surgery